Skip to main content

 Modeled after the Maynard 200 Fellowship tracks, the program will offer customized training and discussions led by top faculty.
 Topics will include ethical editorial decision-making, leadership in media, investigative storytelling, audience engagement, and media sustainability.
 Most importantly, alumni will help shape discussions to ensure the communities have relevant, solutions-focused conversations.

-Photo by Montez Miller
+Photo by Claire Brennan

 Program Details